Suggestions

 Please wait while we process your payment

 Aristotle’s Metaphysics is divided into fourteen books, which are usually named after the first thirteen letters of the Greek alphabet.
 The books, in order, are Alpha, Alpha the Lesser, Beta, Gamma, Delta, Epsilon, Zeta, Eta, Theta, Iota, Kappa, Lambda, Mu, and Nu.
 Though all fourteen books treat certain common themes, many of them are independent of all the others.
-Scholars believe that the Metaphysics is really a compilation of a number of Aristotle’s writings that later editors grouped together.
-Some of the material in the Metaphysics repeats that covered in the Physics.
+Scholars believe that Metaphysics is really a compilation of a number of Aristotle’s writings that later editors grouped together.
+Some of the material in Metaphysics repeats that covered in Physics.

 Knowledge consists of particular truths that we learn through experience and the general truths of art and science.
 Wisdom consists in understanding the most general truths of all, which are the fundamental principles and causes that govern everything.
 Philosophy provides the deepest understanding of the world and of divinity by pursuing the sense of wonder we feel toward reality.